 - This follows a report that Motorsport Games hasn’t paid wages to its 30-person Russian team since October 2022.

 - Some employees were offered to move to Georgia to receive their salaries, but the management wasn’t going to help them with relocation.

 - Founded in 2018, Motorsport Games is a Miami-based game developer focused on making racing games for mobile, PC, and consoles.

 - According to its official website, the company has an additional development and esports division in England, as well as a “first-class development operation delivering the very latest technology for our future products” in Moscow, Russia (that’s the studio that reportedly hasn’t seen their money in months).

-- In January 2021, Motorsport Games went public, raising $69 million at a $510 valuation through an IPO.
-However, many investors were skeptical about the company’s future, given its focus on the racing genre occupied by large franchises like Forza, Need for Speed, and Grand Turismo.
+- In January 2021, Motorsport Games went public, raising $69 million at a $510 million valuation through an IPO.
+However, many investors were skeptical about the company’s future, given its focus on the racing genre occupied by large franchises like Forza, Need for Speed, and Gran Turismo.